-Over the last few years, a focus of my work has been deciphering information about climate change and giving form to it through art making.
-This was an offshoot of the body of work I call Flux and coincided with the desire to collaborate on this theme with woodcut artist Karen R. Schroeder.
+This piece is an offshoot of the body of work I call Flux and coincided with my collaboration on this theme with woodcut artist Karen R. Schroeder.
 We embarked on a plan to create a 7’ X 6’ woodcut entitled Climate Change: We Are Part of It.
 Our intent was to communicate our reaction to the climate crisis that we are all a part of.
 We both have a passion for nature and we care deeply about its conservation and preservation.